MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ## How long does the “Business Verification” process usually take?

-Business verification takes up to two business days to complete, provided all the required documents have been submitted.
+Business verification takes one to two business days to complete, provided all the required documents have been submitted.

 ## If I reach out to the support team, will my ticket be expedited?